WEC-Sim/WEC-Sim/source/bemio.rst

 BEMIO Tutorials
 ~~~~~~~~~~~~~~~~

 The BEMIO tutorials are included in the ``$Source/tutorials/BEMIO`` directory in the WEC-Sim source code.
-For more inforation, refer to the `BEMIO webinar <http://wec-sim.github.io/WEC-Sim/webinars.html#webinar-1-bemio-and-mcr>`_.
+For more information, refer to the `BEMIO webinar <http://wec-sim.github.io/WEC-Sim/webinars.html#webinar-1-bemio-and-mcr>`_.

 Writing Your Own h5 File